vishal-biyani/docker-volume-vsphere/docs/user-guide/admin-cli.md

 Successfully removed policy: some-policy
 ```

-## Config
+## `Config` (Authorization DB configuration)

-Creates, removes, moves and reports on status of config DB.
-Config DB keep authentication information, and without initializing it no access control is supported.
-Also, configuring access control will fail, e.g.
+Creates, removes, moves and reports on status of Authorization config DB (referred to as `Config DB`).
+Config DB keeps authorization information - vm-groups, datastore access control, quota information -  and without initializing it no access control is supported.
+Also, before Config DB is initialized, any attempt to configure access control will fail, e.g.
 ```
 [root@localhost:~] vmdkops_admin vm-group create --name MY
 Internal Error(Error: Please init configuration in vmdkops_admin before trying to change it)
 ```

+If the Config DB is not initialized, Docker Volume Service will use  "Config DB NotConfigured" Mode, when any request to create, remove, mount or unmount Docker volume is accepted.

+After initialization the service can use SingleNode mode - when the DB itself is located on the local ESXi node in `/etc/vmware/vmdkps/auth-db` file, or MultiNode mode - when the above location is a symlin to a shared datastore location.

+In SingleNode mode all vm-groups and authorization control is local for each ESXi node, and node do not share this information.

+In MultiNode mode, VSphere Docker Volume Service Authorization Config DB needs to be initialized on each ESXi host (`config init --datastore=<ds>`, and the nodes will share the authoration control.

-#### Init
+#### Init (`config init`)

-Initialized the config is optional.
+Initializing the config is optional.
 If the config is not initialized, there will be no access control and all `vm-group` commands will fail with appropriate messages.

-Before configuring access control or quotas, the config needs to be inited to either local (`init --local`) or shared (`init --datastore=ds_name) mode
+Before configuring access control or quotas, the config needs to be inited to either SingleNode (`init --local`) or MultiNode (`init --datastore=ds_name`) mode.

 ```
 [root@localhost:~] vmdkops_admin config init -h